 It is ossified from six centers: two for the body and one for each cornu.

 Ans.
 The hyoid bone is a part of the axial skeleton.

 Ans.
 The hyoid bone fracture is very rare, almost 0.002% of all fractures in humans.
 The most common cause of hyoid bone fracture is neck strangulation, which majorly happens during homicides.
-So, a person generally does not die due to the bone fracture, but rather due to choking that leads to deprivation of oxygen.
+So, a person generally does not die due to the fracture but rather the choking that leads to oxygen deprivation.